 But if you want to have a deeper understanding of how to pick your tools, Maze’s UX design tool’s guide can give you the whole picture.

-Here are our top picks for every stage for the year 2022.
+Here are our top picks for every stage.

 1. Audience research